mertvetsky/yii2-simple-container-configurator/README.md

     'smth' => [
         'class'     => \app\lib\smth\Smth::class,
         'singleton' => false,
-        'message'   => 'from config' // or any defined as pulic field in your class ],
+        'message'   => 'from config' // or any defined as public field in your class ],
     'pew'  => [
         'class' => \app\lib\smth\Pewpew::class